jayehernandez/letra-extension/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br /> Feel free to check the [issues page](https://github.com/jayehernandez/letra-extension/issues) for any open issues.
+Contributions, issues and feature requests are welcome!<br />

+Feel free to check the [issues page](https://github.com/jayehernandez/letra-extension/issues) for any open issues.
+If this is your first time contributing to Open Source, check out the [Contributing Guidelines](https://github.com/jayehernandez/letra-extension/blob/improved-docs/docs/how_to_contribute.md).

 You can also suggest a new feature by creating an Issue.
 Please wait for confirmation before working on it.

 ### Good for First Timers

+- [Add a learning quote](https://github.com/jayehernandez/letra-extension/blob/master/docs/new_quote.md) (Easiest way to contribute! 🚀)
 - [Add a new language](https://github.com/jayehernandez/letra-extension/blob/master/docs/new_language.md)
 - Edit translations from existing languages - guide 🔜
-- Add a learning quote - guide 🔜

 ## 🙏🏻 Acknowledgements